Writers Guild of America Award for Television: Documentary Script – Current Events

-The Writers Guild of America Award for Television: Documentary Script – Current Events is an award presented by the Writers Guild of America to the best writing in a documentary about current events.
+The Writers Guild of America Award for Television: Documentary Script – Current Events was an award presented by the Writers Guild of America to the best writing in a documentary about current events.
 It was first awarded at the 41st Writers Guild of America Awards, being the episode "Apartheid Part 5: 1987" from the American program Frontline the inaugural winner of the category.
+After the 75th Writers Guild of America Awards, the award was combined with Documentary Script – Other Than Current Events into one Documentary Script category.